November 03, 2013

 Assembly: mscorlib (in mscorlib.dll)

-Interfaces inherit from zero or more base interfaces; therefore, this property returns null if the Type object represents an interface.
+Interfaces inherit from zero or more base interfaces; therefore, this property returns nullptr if the Type object represents an interface.
 The base interfaces can be determined with GetInterfaces.

 If the current Type represents a constructed generic type, the base type reflects the generic arguments.
 For example, consider the following declarations:

 For the constructed type C<int> (C(Of Integer) in Visual Basic), the property returns B<int>.

 If the current Type represents a type parameter of a generic type definition, returns the class constraint, that is, the class the type parameter must inherit.
 If there is no class constraint, returns System::Object.

 The following example demonstrates using the BaseType property.